2025 student applications are now closed and will open in early January 2026. Learn more about the process.

 Additional considerations

-• A student in their final year does not need to be fully enrolled to be eligible.
+• A student in their final year with a declared graduation date must be registered in a minimum 60% course load (18 credit hours) to be eligible.

 Selection of students

-Ranking will be based on Cumulative Grade Point Average (GPA) and justification written for why the award is important to the student.
+Ranking will be based on Cumulative Grade Point Average (GPA) and a written justification for why the award is important to the student.

-Students cannot hold a USRA concurrently with a Philip Hultin Pedagogy Award.
+Students cannot hold a USRA concurrently with a Philip Hultin Pedagogy Fund.

-If you would like to apply for a Philip Hultin Pedagogy Fund, you should complete these steps before the end of the term.
+If you would like to apply for a Philip Hultin Pedagogy Fund, you should complete these steps before the end of the Fall Term.

 2. Review the list of potential supervisors and their projects.

 4. If the supervisor agrees to support your application, please complete the application form.
-You will need to submit a web transcript, therefore please wait for all your grades to be available from the term.
-As well, your supervisor will have to write a letter of support (up to 1000 words) for your application.
-They will have to send it to you and you will need to attach the letter to your application.
+You will need to submit a web transcript; therefore, please wait for all your grades to be available from the Fall Term.

-If you are applying for this award, there should already be an understanding in place with your supervisor of choice as to what the project will entail.
-If you have selected this award, the proposed supervisor will be required to fill out their portion of this application explaining the pedagogy project.
+If you are applying for this fund, there should already be an understanding in place with your supervisor of choice as to what the project will entail, and the proposed supervisor will be required to fill out their portion of this application explaining the pedagogy project.

 Potential supervisors and their projects